openvinotoolkit/operator/docs/RAG_serving_demo.md

 ```
 Push the build image to your image registry.

 In case of OpenShift, this build operation can be automated using a BuildConfig resource.
+After creating an ImageStream called `ovms`, create build config with the below spec:

 ```
 spec: